btomwhitehead/terraform-notes/variables.md

   # Additional fields
   sensitive  = <Redact this field in all terraform console / cloud output>
-  depends_on = <Resource ID that must be created before this resource, only use as a last resort when dependencies cannot be inferred>
+  depends_on = <Resource ID that must be created before this resource>
 }
 ```

+only use depends on as a last resort when dependencies cannot be inferred.

 ## [Local values](https://developer.hashicorp.com/terraform/language/values/locals)